MaciejWanat/GRL/README.md

 Contents:
 * grl.l - lex tokenizer for GRL language
-* grl.y - flex parser for GRL language
+* grl.y - yacc parser for GRL language
 * grlEx - example graph wrriten in GRL
 * Make - commands that builds lexer & parser, and then translates grlEx into dot and prints graph in ps format.
 To run the program you need to have Lex, Flex and dot installed on your machine.